Time-to-live has three interpretations in computing:

 The ping and the traceroute utilities both make use of the TTL value to attempt to reach a given host computer or to trace a route to that host.
-Traceroute intentionally sends a packet with a low TTL value so that it will be discarded by each successive router in the destination path.
+Traceroute sends a stream of packets with successively higher TTLs so each will be discarded in turn by the next hop (router) on the route to the destination: The first packet has a TTL of one and is discarded by the first router, the second has a TTL of two and is discarded by the next router, and so on.
 The time between sending the packet and receiving back the ICMP message that it was discarded is used to calculate each successive hop travel time.

-Using the multicast IP protocol, the TTL value indicates the scope or range in which a packet may be forwarded.
+In IP multicast, the TTL controls the scope or range in which a packet may be forwarded.
 By convention:

 - 0 is restricted to the same host